CSE321-Fall2021/cse321-portfolio-naminor/Project 3/CSE321_project3_naminor_readme.md

 --------------------
 Set up an empty project in Mbed Studio with MbedOS inside the project folder.
 Place the file "CSE321_project3_naminor_main.cpp" into the project as the only file with a main function.
+Also include CSE321_project3_naminor_IO_Interface.h, 1802.h and 1802.cpp within the same directory.
 Select "NUCLEO-L4R5ZI" as the Target and connect the Nucleo to the computer using the micro USB cable.
 Connect the matrix keypad, LCD, ultrasonic sensor and buzzer to the Nucleo and breadboard.
 Build the project and run to start the program.